rism-digital/rism.info/_posts/en/2016-11/2016-11-03-muscat-workshop-in-warsaw.md

 _The following has come in from Sonia Wronkowska of the Polish RISM Centre:_

 On Monday and Tuesday last week 14 people took part in a [Muscat](/community/muscat.html) workshop at the [National Library of Poland](http://bn.org.pl/en/){:target="_blank"} in Warsaw.
 The workshop was organised by the Music Department and Librarian Education Department, and it wasconducted by Sonia Wronkowska, the head of the Polish RISM Centre.
-Representatives of Polish libraries, universities,cultural institutions as well as private collectors – both regular catalogers and newcomers – attended two days of intensive training.
+Representatives of Polish libraries, universities, cultural institutions as well as private collectors – both regular catalogers and newcomers – attended two days of intensive training.
 As a result, RISM has gained a few new contributors.

 _Photograph courtesy of Sonia Wronkowska._